Visit my other site, For The Wing, for all things chicken-wing!

 I am always on a quest for the next best wing cooking idea.
 Recently, I discovered the best way for making crispy wings on the Char-Broil Big Easy, which came out fantastic.
 But, I was still looking for the best way to get crispy wings on my charcoal grill.
-That’s when I discovered the Vortex.
+That’s when I discovered the Vortex and Vortex chicken wings are amazing.
 The Vortex is an insert for your grill that let’s you concentrate the charcoal heat, making for an incredibly hot fire.
 As you can see below, the wings ring the Vortex, getting super hot and in just a while, crispy.
 And it couldn’t get any easier.

 I couldn’t be more happy with my Vortex purchase.
 I purchased the small-sized model, which works fantastic on my old 18″ Weber kettle and 22″ Weber Performer grills.
-A larger model is available for the 22″-26″ cookers.
+But, a larger model is available for the 22″-26″ cookers.

 I absolutely love chicken wings, cooked any way, with any sauce (or without).
 I love them so much that I created a free eCookbook that is full of my favorite wing recipes.